The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 With the growing number of Uber drivers on the road, car insurance companies are increasingly adapting their policies to fit the rideshare business model.
 However, driving for Uber still falls under a commercial auto insurance policy rather than a more common personal auto policy.
 If you’re an Uber driver, you should purchase an additional policy feature called “rideshare coverage” or a “rideshare endorsement.”
 What this policy actually means, and where to get it, are covered in our Uber car insurance guide.

 Rideshare insurance through Uber extends your personal policy while you’re working but haven’t accepted a ride request yet.
 Once you have accepted a ride, the coverage you carry through Uber takes over.
-We’ll break it down further below:
+Check out additional details below.

 |Period 0||Offline: Your personal policy|